MSF

 Is very “Critical” in establishing a new lawn.

-After taking delivery of your new sod you should get it unrolled within 24 hours of delivery.
-When the temperatures are above 80 degrees you should start watering the sod as you are laying sections out.
-Use a garden hose with a sprinkler and after you unroll a couple of pallets start watering that area.
-Moving the sprinkler as you progress.
-Water sod thoroughly after laying.
-Peel back a roll of sod, your finger should easily penetrate the soil beneath.
+After taking delivery of your new sod you should get it unrolled within 24 hours.
+When temps are above 80° start watering as you lay sections out.
+Use a garden hose with a sprinkler, moving it as you progress.

 Early morning hours (6–10 AM) are ideal to prevent fungal diseases and allow the lawn to dry before evening.